jbhannah/dotfiles/README.md

 ## Updating

-The clone will be updated automatically whenever a new interactive shell is opened.
-The `$DOTFILES_DIR` environment variable is set in `.zshenv` to the location of the clone, and is used both in pulling updates and in telling `rcup` where to look for dotfiles after the initial installation.

-If any new files or Vim plugins were added, or to update Prezto and the installed Vim plugins, simply re-up:
+In `.zshenv`, `$DOTFILES_DIR` is set to the location of the clone.
+Whenever a new interactive shell is opened, `zsh` silently `cd`s to `$DOTFILES_DIR` and pulls from Git, and `rcup` is run to silently update Prezto and the installed Vim plugins.
+If, for any reason, you want to manually update without opening a new shell, simply run:

     rcup

+You may have to launch a new shell anyway, however, for any changes to `zsh` configuration files or any updates to Prezto to take effect.

 ## Credits